 Environmental Health & Safety

-To get started, (1) go to the WERCS website at www.supplierwercs.com, (2) set up a company account using the first 6 digits of your host vendor number, (3) create an assessment for the merchandise, (4) attach all applicable UPCs, (5) pay and complete the process.
-The WERCS assessment must be completed prior to item creation or the process will be halted, resulting in delays in item creation.
-To ensure the item(s) complete the WERCS assessment process as quickly as possible, please ensure all fees associated with the supplier are paid as soon as possible and Walmart is listed as a “Retailer".
+To get started, (1) navigate go to the UL-WERCSmart website at ULWERCSmart.com, (2) setup a company account using the first 6 digits of your host vendor number, (3) create an assessment for the merchandise, (4) attach all applicable UPCs, (5) pay and complete the process.
+The UL-WERCSmart assessment must be completed prior to item creation or the process will be halted, resulting in delays in item creation.
+To ensure the item(s) complete the UL-WERCSmart assessment process as quickly as possible, please ensure all fees associated with the supplier are paid as soon as possible and Walmart is listed as a “Retailer".

-Review Chemical definitions and Environmental Health and Safety Compliance policies here.
+Review Walmart's Chemical definitions and Environmental Health and Safety Compliance policies here.

 At Walmart, food safety is more than a priority or a regulatory requirement, it’s part of our culture.
 Providing safe and affordable food to our customers and members is one of the reasons we continue to be successful in an increasingly competitive environment.
 As leaders in the retail food business, maintaining a progressive and effective food safety supply chain is a critical part of our continued success.

-All companies that provide prescription products, over-the-counter drugs, vitamins, dietary & nutritional supplements, or personal care or cosmetics containing active pharmaceutical ingredients must meet our Health & Wellness product safety requirements to become a supplier.
+All companies that provide prescription products, over-the-counter drugs, medical devices, vitamins, dietary & nutritional supplements, or personal care or cosmetics containing active pharmaceutical ingredients must meet our Health & Wellness Product Safety requirements to become a supplier.
 Please see the guide below for complete requirements for your product type.

 Walmart is committed to providing our customers and members with access to safe and affordable merchandise.
 As a supplier to Walmart, we expect you to deliver products that meet that commitment.
 We require our suppliers to meet all laws, mandatory standards, applicable voluntary consensus standards, and Walmart-specific requirements for all items offered for sale.
 We also expect our suppliers to: